Inclusion & Diversity

 • Provided a video presentation, “Designing a More Just Future,” presented by Jerry Kang, professor of law at UCLA.
 The presentation was first shared at the annual meeting of the Leadership Council on Legal Diversity (LCLD).

 In addition, Bradley engages in significant efforts to promote a diverse and inclusive workforce and culture at the firm.
-The firm’s efforts include hosting a summer intern program for minority college students and regularly organizing, hosting and participating in programs, seminars and panels aimed at increasing the participation of women and minorities in the legal profession.
+The firm’s efforts include hosting a summer intern program for diverse college students and regularly organizing, hosting and participating in programs, seminars and panels aimed at increasing the participation of women and minorities in the legal profession.

 Diversity-Focused Recruiting Events